Gerschtli/nix-config/README.md

 As I am currently transitioning to a flake setup, there is still some stuff to do :)

 * [ ] NixOS setup script: `/home/tobias/.age` is missing
-* [ ] Add functionality to apply patches to individual inputs (EDIT: non-trivial because `builtins.getFlake` does not accept paths to `/nix/store`..)
 * [ ] Provide ISO-images for NixOS configurations
 * [ ] Set up nixos-shell and similar for an ubuntu image to easily test setup script
-* [ ] [systemd-boot-builder.py][systemd-boot-builder.py] does not clean up boot loader entries of specialisations, try to improve this script

 [age]: https://age-encryption.org/
 [agenix]: https://github.com/ryantm/agenix